Ports: HDMI; Digital optical; Ethernet; USB-C (service only)

 Wall mountable: Yes

 By some distance, Bowers & Wilkins Panorama 3 is its most affordable soundbar to date and its first true Dolby Atmos model to boot.
-The market for chunky, multichannel soundbars has grown exponentially since the company's original Panorama launched in 2009, and there are plenty of soundbar alternatives to consider, including budget soundbars to the best soundbars we've heard.
+The market for chunky, multichannel soundbars has grown exponentially since the company's original Panorama launched in 2009, and there are plenty of soundbar alternatives to consider in our best Dolby Atmos soundbars, as well as budget soundbars and the best soundbars we've heard.

 On paper, the Panorama 3 looks good.
 The numbers, both in terms of speaker drivers and amplification, are significant.
 The configuration, which includes physical Dolby Atmos speaker drivers rather than relying on digital sound processing to create an impression of spatial audio, is on the money.
 And as for that money, well, this soundbar is priced like a product that sets standards.